Nirmitjatana/wowtext/README.md

 # wowtext😮😎

-Slaytext is an npm package to reduce text-shadow efforts
+wowtext is an npm package to reduce text-shadow efforts
 ## Installation

 ```
-npm i slaytext
+npm i wowtext
 ```

 ## Options